Skip to primary navigation Skip to content Skip to footer

 Back to Blog

-Indoor Activities Charleston, SC: Places to Beat the Heat in Charleston
+Places to Beat the Heat in Charleston, SC

 palm tree

 Charleston has the perfect climate.
 We don’t get snow in the winter, we can celebrate the holidays on the beach and our spring always comes early.
 Yet in the summer, the temperature and the humidity can sneak up on you.
-These 10 indoor activities Charleston SC to beat the heat will refresh you and give you a break from the smoldering temperatures.
+These 10 activities will help you beat the heat in Charleston, offering a break from the smoldering temperatures.

-• Taking advantage of the air conditioning in museums, hotels and restaurants
+• Enjoy the air conditioning in museums, hotels, and restaurants

-• Heading to a rooftop to catch a breeze
+• Head to a rooftop to catch a breeze

-• Cooling down with a refreshing drink or snack
+• Cool down with a refreshing drink or snack

 Museums in Charleston